TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearCombinations.md

 :url: https://embed.grasple.com/exercises/ac63b286-09e1-46e5-91fc-952b54436293?id=78560
 :label: grasple_exercise_2_2_A
 :dropdown:
-:description: Expressing a vector as a linear combination of other vectors
+:description: Expressing a vector as a linear combination of other vectors.

 ::::